-How Long do Dehumidifiers Last?
+How Long Do Dehumidifiers Last?

 Dehumidifiers last five to ten years.
 We’ve seen them last longer — or give up the ghost earlier — depending on how well they’re maintained, and we suggest scheduling maintenance alongside your next HVAC tune-up.
-If you’re getting a new air conditioner installation or a new furnace installation, it’s a good idea to use that time (and adjust your home equity loan or savings) to kill two birds with one stone.
+If you’re getting a new air conditioner or furnace installation, it’s a good idea to use that time (and adjust your home equity loan or savings) to kill two birds with one stone.

 Whole-Home Dehumidifier Pros and Cons

 The only real drawback to a whole-home dehumidifier is its cost.
 The units aren’t cheap, and as we’ve already seen, they won’t last forever.
 But that downside also needs to be weighed against some very real benefits:

 - More efficient cooling (there’s truth in the old cliche that it’s not the heat that gets you, but the humidity)